matousp/datasets/scada-iec104/README.md

 <h3>This directory contains datasets described in the paper submitted to IM 2020 conference.</h3>
+(c) Petr Matoušek, Faculty of Information Technology, Brno University of Technology, Czech Republic
+Contact: matousp@fit.vutbr.cz

+The CSV files below were obtained from the IPFIX flow probe with IEC 104 support.
+Original PCAP files were captured at the research lab of the Faculty of Electrical Engineering and Communication, Brno University of Technology.

 * iec104-traffic/ - contains IEC 104 flows in CSV format
    * iec104-ioa.csv - 2:25 min of the traffic, 64x IEC 104 packets